ktorio/ktor-documentation/topics/war.md

 ```
 {src="snippets/jetty-war/build.gradle.kts" include-lines="5,8,10"}

-Then, you can configure it in a `gretty` block as follows:
+Then, you can configure it in the `gretty` block as follows:

 <tabs>
 <tab title="Jetty">

 ```groovy
 ```
-{src="snippets/jetty-war/build.gradle.kts" include-lines="12-15"}
+{src="snippets/jetty-war/build.gradle.kts" include-lines="12-16"}

 </tab>
 <tab title="Tomcat">